-Natural cocoa powder verses dutch process cocoa powder
+Natural cocoa powder versus dutch process cocoa powder

 You may have heard the terms natural and dutch process cocoa powder and wondered what the difference is.
-Unless labeled other wise, the cocoa powder you buy at the supermarket is usually natural cocoa powder.
+Unless labeled otherwise, the cocoa powder you buy at the supermarket is usually a natural cocoa powder.

-Natural cocoa powder is usually processed without additives, is a little acidic, is lighter in colour and has a stronger flavour.
+Natural cocoa powder is usually processed without additives, is a little acidic, is lighter in color and has a stronger flavor.
 The slight acidity can be important in baking recipes made with baking soda which is an alkali.
-The reaction between the acidic coco and alkali baking soda helps the recipe rise.
+The reaction between the acidic cocoa and alkali baking soda helps the recipe rise.

 Dutch process cocoa powder is produced with alkali.
-This neutralises the slight acidity of the cocoa.
-Dutch process cocoa is darker is colour and is often used in drinking chocolate as is dissolves more readily in liquids.
-The process however destroys a lot of the flavour compounds in the cocoa, resulting in a milder flavour.
+This neutralizes the slight acidity of the cocoa.
+Dutch process cocoa is darker in color and is often used in drinking chocolate as it dissolves more readily in liquids.
+The process however destroys a lot of the flavor compounds in the cocoa, resulting in a milder flavor.

 Unless a recipe specifically calls for dutch process cocoa powder is best to stick to natural cocoa powder.

-In this recipe I use both semi sweet chocolate and cocoa powder.
-The combination gives a wonderful, rich chocolatey flavour to this ice cream.
+In this recipe I use both semi-sweet chocolate and cocoa powder.
+The combination gives a wonderful, rich chocolatey flavor to this ice cream.

 Cocoa powder: I use natural cocoa powder in this recipe.
-It takes a bit more effort to mix in but gives the best chocolaty flavour.
+It takes a bit more effort to mix in but gives the best chocolaty flavor.

-Cream: I use thickened cream in Australia which as a fat content of about 34%.
+Cream: I use thickened cream in Australia which has a fat content of about 34%.
 You could also use heavy cream or heavy whipping cream which is similar.

 Sweetened condensed milk: the sugar and other ingredients in the sweetened condensed milk means no additional sugar is needed and helps keep a smooth texture when the ice cream is frozen without the need for an ice cream machine.
 This is not the same as evaporated milk and you can not substitute with it.

-Neutral alcohol: half a shot of neutral 40% alcohol such as vodka reduces the freezing point of this ice cream and keeps it scoopable straight from the freezer.
+Neutral alcohol: half a shot of neutral 40% alcohol reduces the freezing point of this ice cream and keeps it scoopable straight from the freezer.
 You could use a different alcohol that complements the chocolate if you prefer, although you won't be able to taste it much, or leave it out altogether.
 If you leave the alcohol out your ice cream will freeze firmer and you may need to leave it out for it to soften up a bit before you can scoop it.

 How to make no churn chocolate ice cream

-Chop up the chocolate into small pieces and put into a heatproof bowl.
-Melt in the microwave in short thirty second to one minute bursts.
-Add tin of sweetened condense milk and mix well.
+Chop up the semi-sweet chocolate into small pieces and put them into a heatproof bowl.
+Melt in the microwave in short thirty-second to one-minute bursts.
+Add the tin of sweetened condensed milk and mix well.

 Sift the cocoa powder.
 Add salt, sifted cocoa powder and alcohol if using and mix well.

-Put the cream into a seperate bowl and beat with a hand electric beaters or in a stand mixer until soft peaks form.
+Put the cream into a separate bowl and beat with a hand electric beaters or in a stand mixer until soft peaks form.

 To serve the ice cream